 As provided in UWS 12.01, program decisions which may result in the layoff of Academic Staff members shall be discussed by the Chancellor with the Academic Staff Committee.
 This consultation is for informational purposes and shall be held at least one year prior to the implementation of the layoff decision.
 In instances that make the one-year period impractical, the Academic Staff Committee shall be consulted as early as possible prior to the implementation of the layoff decision.
-The Committee shall consider information including but not limited to the following: budget detail regarding program decisions such as those which show a need to lay off a specified number of academic staff members; criteria applied in determining the operational units(s) which has (have) been designated for reduction in positions; criteria applied in determining the subject to layoff; and criteria to be applied within the operational area in determining the individual(s) who will be affected by the reduction in academic staff positions.
+The Committee shall consider information including but not limited to the following: budget detail regarding program decisions such as those which show a need to lay off a specified number of academic staff members; criteria applied in determining the operational units(s) which has (have) been designated for reduction in positions; criteria applied in determining that a member of the academic staff, rather than another employee, should be subject to layoff; and criteria to be applied within the operational area in determining the individual(s) who will be affected by the reduction in academic staff positions.
 The Academic Staff Committee shall advise the Chancellor or the Chancellor's designee concerning the viability of the proposed layoff plan and suggest feasible alternatives to it.